Parsa-Sedigh/mastering-postgres-francis/4-indexing.md

 what you're looking for, an index on it is helpful.
 In our case, we have about 1M rows and 44k that is_pro = true.
 Now if a common query that we're running is: `where ... and is_pro = true`, putting an index on is_pro is helpful.

+So if the data distribution is highly skewed in one direction, it might still be a good idea to put an index on it depending on the query.
+Another option is using partial index(pg and sqlite have but not mysql).

 So both of these matters when deciding when to actually use an index:
 1. query(access pattern)
 2. data(skewness of the data)